brandonminch/backbone-todomvc-tutorial/README.md

 ## 2.2

-In app.js, create an event listener on the `#todoapp` element that listens for a `keyup` event and logs the numerical key code of the key pressed to the browser console.
+Create an event listener on the `#todoapp` element that listens for a `keyup` event and logs the numerical key code of the key pressed to the browser console.

 ## 2.3